Advanced MA in European Interdisciplinary Studies & European Security and Strategy Study Track

 • 6+ thematic destinations

 The study trips to countries of the EU or EU’s neighbourhood offer a unique opportunity to acquire, assess, and confront knowledge related to a given geographical area through the prism of the impact that the EU integration process and the EU external relations may have on it.
 Study trips are tailor-made and vary every year depending on academic priorities and external circumstances.
+The study trips are an integral part of the study curriculum.

 Two one-week-long study trips